 High-quality DAC and audio components

-You should pay attention to the internal components of your headphone amplifier if audio quality is a significant reason you are looking into it.
+If music quality is a big reason why you want to buy a headphone amplifier, you should pay attention to the parts inside it.
 It’s often sold with the adage you get what you pay for.
 You might find amps with pure Class A or high-end tube output sections if you’re using an analog-only model.

 When you add digital audio to your computer with optical in or audio inputs, be aware that DAC’s can have a wide range of sound quality.
 They will be rated according to a sampling rate.
 The higher the number, the better.

 Few manufacturers can produce their DAC chips, so they purchase an off-the-shelf model.
 To compare the raw prices of DAC’s, it’s easy to find the part number.
 This correlates very closely with audio quality.

 Type of output

 If you want to use your headset amps with a power amplifier or a pair of powered speakers, you will need to make sure they have an audio output jack.
 Sometimes, the headphone output can drive an amp or speaker.
 If the output rating is higher than 2 V, it will work in many situations.

 How To Use Headphone Amps?

 How to connect a headphones amplifier to a hi-fi amplifier